 Mr. Wall has served as President and Chief Executive Officer of Cycle Petroleum, LLC, an energy advisory firm, since 2016 and was previously President of Apache Kitimat Limited, an LNG development division of Apache Canada Limited (a subsidiary of APA Corporation, an oil and gas exploration and production company), from 2013 to 2015.
 He served as President of Apache Canada Limited (a subsidiary of APA Corporation) from 2009 to 2013 and as Managing Director, Apache Energy Limited (a subsidiary of APA Corporation) in Western Australia from 2005 to 2009.
 From 2005 until 2015, Mr. Wall also served as a Corporate Officer and Regional Vice-President of APA Corporation.
 Prior thereto, Mr. Wall served in various positions within APA Corporation in the United States, P.R.
 China, and Scotland, U.K. from 1990 to 2005.
-Mr. Wall previously served as a director for several industry organizations, including the Canadian Association of Petroleum Producers (CAPP), the Australian Petroleum Production and Exploration Association (APPEA), and the Australian Mines and Metals Association (AMMA).
+Mr. Wall previously served as a director for several industry organizations, including the Canadian Association (APPEA), and the Australian Mines and Metals Association (AMMA).